rmorshea/labox/docs/src/usage/index.md

 You can add tags when saving storables.
 These tags are included in the [manifest record](../concepts/database.md#manifest-records) and passed to the underlying storage when saving each piece of content.
 Tags are provided as a dictionary of string key-value pairs.
-This is useful for adding metadata to your records, such billing information, project names, or any other relevant information that can help you identify and manage your saved data.
+This is useful for adding metadata to your records, such as billing information, project names, or any other relevant information that can help you identify and manage your saved data.